 Primarily because you won't always stay focused on acquiring new customers.
 Sure, getting new customers is a wonderful thing, except that it costs and rarely gives you the desired results.
 In short:

-- Analyze customer behavior after the initial purchase
+- Analyze customer behavior after the initial purchase through native advertising

-- Put yourself in your customers’ shoes
+- Put yourself in your customers' shoes and then choose an appropriate distribution channel

 Keep Track on Conversions and Leads